 Cut: The number of cuts and shapes of peridot is limitless.
 A jeweler can be as creative as they want when working with this stone.

 Size: Peridot is common in sizes of 10 carats or more.
 The larger peridot stones come from Pakistan and China.

 Peridot Jewelry Care

 Like other gemstones, peridot should be protected from knocks and bangs that might chip the stone.
 In addition, regular cleaning will definitely keep your jewelry looking its best.
 Because the stone is relatively soft, peridot jewelry needs to be protected from harder jewelry and metals in your jewelry box.

 Always put your jewelry on last when getting dressed, and take it off first when getting undressed.
 This helps make sure that lotions and perfumes don’t damage your gemstones over time.
 Keep away from solvents (including harsher dishwashing solutions), chemicals and heat to avoid destroying its luster.
 For more information on general jewelry care, check out our education center.

 How to Wear Peridot

 Green can be a very selective color when it comes to matching it with others.
 However, earth colors, such as brown, tan, and dark green, look great when paired with peridot.
 Blue, white and yellow are also very nice when combined with peridot accessories.

 You can also get this gemstone in many different shades of green.
 The bright, kiwi green stones make a stunning statement piece, such as this Hebei peridot pendant.
 And the darker shades look exquisite when united with various metals.

 Birthday not in August?
-Check out our birthstone calendar to find yours!
+Check out our birthstone list to find yours!